ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-5-3.md

-Chapter 5: Challenges of Virtual Communication in a Remote Work Environment: Balancing Work and Social Life
+Balancing Work and Social Life
 ===========================================================================================================

 In this chapter, we will explore the challenge of balancing work and social life in a remote work environment.
 We will discuss why this can be a challenge, common strategies for achieving work-life balance, and tips for maintaining boundaries between work and personal time.